anirbankonar123/LLM_FAISS/README.md

 VectorDB Ref: https://thedataquarry.com/posts/vector-db-1/#location-of-headquarters-and-funding<br>

-To run REST API: cd restservices
+To run REST API: cd restservices<br>
-Open the app/main.py in any editor and supply a intial PDF file you want to ingest in fileName=..
+Open the app/main.py in any editor and supply a intial PDF file you want to ingest in fileName=..<br>
-Open the utils/qa_util.py in any editor and supply the Google Vertex AI Service Account json file path in key_path=...
+Open the utils/qa_util.py in any editor and supply the Google Vertex AI Service Account json file path in key_path=...<br>
-Provide the palm api key in palm.configure(api_key=...
+Provide the palm api key in palm.configure(api_key=...<br>
-Provide the Vertex AI project id in PROJECT_ID= export OPENAI_API_KEY=
+Provide the Vertex AI project id in PROJECT_ID=<br>
+export OPENAI_API_KEY=
 Run the cmd:
 uvicorn app.main:app --reload